pedrodib/ai-commit-genie/README.md

 # AI Commit Genie 🧞

-**Version:** 0.1 (beta)
+**Version:** 0.3 (beta)

-AI Commit Genie is a command-line tool that uses the power of Google's Gemini to automatically generate clear, descriptive, and conventional commit messages from your staged git changes.
+AI Commit Genie is a command-line tool that uses the power of AI (Google Gemini, OpenAI, or Anthropic) to automatically generate clear, descriptive, and conventional commit messages from your staged git changes.

 Stop writing `git commit -m "fix"` and let the genie do the work for you!